Hematite Lake Trail at Land Between the Lakes

 It took us about an hour and a half to hike the trail and we stopped a few times to take water breaks and enjoy the lake views and take pictures.
 This is a great area to enjoy a picnic with the family and take the hike and maybe do some fishing.
 Hematite Lake is just down the road from the Nature Station where you can view some animal exhibits and find out more about the Land Between the Lakes area.

+I love going on hikes like this with my son and get some just father son time.
+Being outdoors and getting in the fresh air and exercise really makes us feel more energized.
 I hope we get some more opportunities to hike the Hematite Lake Trail this summer when we can do some fishing and maybe take some kayaks out on the lake.
 I hope they keep up the improvements as this is a great area and an asset to the Land Between the Lakes recreation spots.

 Have you been on this trail?
 Let us know on our Facebook page.